Federated Learning of Generative Image Priors for MRI Reconstruction: Theory

 where $H(m)$ enforces the prior \cite{Lustig2007}.
 Deep models have recently become the predominant method for solving Eq. \ref{eq:regularized_recon} by training of data-driven priors on diverse datasets \cite{Hammernik2017}.

 In FL, training is performed via communication between multiple sites and a server \cite{Li2020FederatedLC}.
 The server retains a global model ($C_{\theta}$ with parameters $\theta$), whereas each site retains a local model of matching architecture ($C_{\theta}^k$ for site $k$, where $k \in \{1,..,K\}$).
-In each communication round, local models are initialized with the global model broadcast from the server, $\theta_C^k \gets \theta_C$, and updated to minimize a local loss:
+In each communication round, local models are initialized with the global model broadcast from the server, $\theta_C^k \gets \theta_C$, and updated to minimize a local reconstruction loss:

-where $\mathcal{L}^{k}_{Rec}$ is the local reconstruction loss, $\mathbb{E}$ denotes expectation, $\mathcal{D}^k$ are local training data comprising undersampled acquisitions ($y^k_{tr}$) and reference images obtained from fully-sampled acquisitions ($m^k_{tr}$), and $A^k_{tr}$, $A^{\dagger k}_{tr}$ are the imaging operator and its adjoint. $C$ is a conditional model with parameters $\theta^k$ that receives zero-filled Fourier reconstruction of $y^k_{tr}$.
+where $\mathbb{E}$ denotes expectation, $\mathcal{D}^k$ are local training data comprising undersampled acquisitions ($y^k_{tr}$) and reference images obtained from fully-sampled acquisitions ($m^k_{tr}$), and $A^k_{tr}$, $A^{\dagger k}_{tr}$ are the imaging operator and its adjoint. $C$ is a conditional model with parameters $\theta^k$ that receives zero-filled Fourier reconstruction of $y^k_{tr}$.
 At the end of each round, updated local models are aggregated via federated averaging (FedAvg) \cite{McMahan2017CommunicationEfficientLO}:

 where $\alpha^k$ denotes the relative site weights typically set to $\frac{N^k}{N}$, where $N$ is the total number of training samples across all sites and $N^k$ is the number of training samples at the $k^{th}$ site.